 Today under the customer service module we will talk about leadership in customer service.
 Well, let’s see what is there for us on the agenda.
 We will talk about what leadership in customer service is all about.
 Knowledge of yourself formal and informal leaders persuasive versus positional leader.
 Characteristics of excellent leaders creation of customer service culture.
 Leadership without position and your boss is your customers.
+There is a very important training source regarding Supervisor training online available for HR training.

 Table of Content